brandon-a/personal-website/index.md

 Hi, I'm Brandon, I love building software and making things work!
 I am skilled in Java and C++ and I have experience in Python, C, and Javascript.
 You may see some of the projects I have worked on below.
 Please contact me using the link above or contact me on LinkedIn, I will get back to you promptly.

+# Experience

+## Cisco - Software Engineer
+March 2020 - Present

+Working on automation and augmentation in the Customer and Seller Experience - IT space.

 # Education

 Bachelor of Science: Computer Science - San Jose State University Fall 2019